Explaining Military, Law Enforcement and Intelligence Cooperation between Western States

 Lewis, Olivier.
 “Conceptualizing Non-State Counterterrorism”.
 In The Palgrave Handbook on Civil Society and the Global Security, edited by Samuel Mullins, Emeka Njoku, Scott Nicholas Romaniuk, and Mutuma Ruteere.
-London: Palgrave Macmillan, forthcoming.
+Manchester: Manchester University Press, forthcoming.

 Florez, Diana and Olivier Lewis.
 “FARC”.
 In The Handbook of Homeland Security, edited by Scott N. Romaniuk, Clarence Augusus Martin, and Scott M. Catino.
 London: CRC Press, forthcoming.

 Lewis, Olivier.
 “Conceptualizing State Counterterrorism”.
 In The Palgrave Handbook of Global Counterterrorism Policy, edited by Scott Nicholas Romaniuk, Daniela Irrera and Stewart Tristan Webb.
 London: Palgrave Macmillan, 2017.

 Lewis, Olivier.
 “Conceptualizing Counterterrorism”.
 In Insurgency and Counterinsurgency in Modern War, edited by Scott Nicholas Romaniuk and Stewart Tristan Webb.
 London: CRC Press, 2016.

 Lewis, Olivier.
 “Brexit, the Irish Border and the Impossible Trinity of International Relations”.
 Paper presented at the Political Studies Association 68th Annual International Conference, Cardiff. (£150 travel grant, £90 conference grant)